How it works

 • Detects drift from established baseline

-• Policy-linked enforcement at every action
+• Policy-linked authorisation at every action

 Xybern agent identity panel

-Section 05 · Runtime enforcement
+Section 05 · Runtime authorisation

-Diagram 02 — Live enforcement feed Live
+Diagram 02 — Live authorisation feed Live

 Total today